Mustafa-Ali-iitb/My-Protfolio/README.md

 # Mustafa Ali – Personal Portfolio

-Hi, I'm Alifiyah Shahid, a software developer with experience in backend and full-stack development.
+Hi, I'm Mustafa Ali, a software developer with experience in backend and full-stack development.
 This portfolio showcases my projects, skills, and experience.
 Let's connect!